helium/HIP/0138-return-to-hnt.md

 [HIP-51][hip-51] introduced a guiding principle: if all networks contribute value to Helium through HNT, then all networks benefit.

-In recent years, the IOT and MOBILE subnetworks have significantly contributed to Helium’s growth, with independent tokens helping the ecosystem expand beyond IOT by supporting MOBILE even during volatile market periods.
+In recent years, the IOT and MOBILE subnetworks have contributed significantly to Helium’s growth, with independent tokens helping the ecosystem expand beyond IOT by supporting MOBILE even during volatile market periods.
 Today, with the economic paths of both subnetworks becoming clearer and token volatility decreasing, a unified focus on building networks with HNT is achievable and beneficial.

 ### Builder Rewards

 As the MOBILE network matures, it’s evident that MOBILE rewards are valued lower in HNT terms than the HNT emissions allocated to the MOBILE treasury.
-If MOBILE network builders received direct HNT rewards instead, their rewards would increase by about 2.5 times in HNT terms, creating a strong incentive for continued network development.
+If MOBILE network builders received direct HNT rewards instead, their rewards would increase by about 2 times in HNT terms, creating a strong incentive for continued network development.

 Meanwhile, IOT’s value is closely aligned with its treasury support, and it remains a vital part of the ecosystem.
 This proposal seeks to maintain that support.